 Entergy Corporation ("Entergy") has been an industry leader in voluntary climate action for over two decades.
-Building on its longtime legacy of environmental stewardship and in response to customer demand, Entergy has enhanced its climate action strategy with a near-term interim goal focused on reducing its emission rate by 50 percent of 2000 levels by 2030, and a longer-term commitment: Entergy will work over the next three decades to reduce carbon emissions from its operations to net-zero by 2050.
+Building on its longtime legacy of environmental stewardship and in response to customer demand, Entergy has enhanced its climate action strategy with near-term interim goals to achieve 50% carbon-free energy generating capacity by 2030 and to reduce its emission rate by 50 percent of 2000 levels by 2030, and a longer-term commitment: Entergy will work over the next three decades to reduce carbon emissions from its operations to net-zero by 2050.
 ELL intends to contribute to meeting these goals by working with the Commission and other stakeholders to balance reliability, affordability, and environmental stewardship while transforming its portfolio and building a diverse generation fleet that maintains the grid's resilience and reliability and delivers on the shared environmental commitments among ELL and its customers.
 This work will be critical for helping ELL customers achieve their sustainability goals, which goals also align with those of Entergy and the State of Louisiana's goal, as laid out in the Louisiana Climate Action Plan, to achieve net-zero by 2050 for the state.
 As discussed above, these efforts are also needed to bolster continued economic development in the State.